puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

 ## Additional Resources

 * Read more about defined resource types at our [docs page](https://puppet.com/docs/puppet/latest/lang_defined_types.html).
-* Defined resource types are covered in our Puppet Fundamentals, Puppet Practitioner, and Puppetizing Infrastructure courses.
+* Defined resource types are covered in our Puppet Practitioner course.
 Explore our [in-person](https://learn.puppet.com/category/instructor-led-training) and [online](https://learn.puppet.com/category/online-instructor-led-training) training options for more information.